forestgrape/coronavirus/diagnosis_and_viral_load.md

 * Antibodies which are part of the immune response.
 High specificity.
 Very low sensitivity in the early phase since antibodies are not yet produced.
 Higher sensitivity later on since most people produce antibodies.

 ### SARS-CoV-2 Viral Load
 The viral load  can be detected and measured at different locations.
 The viral loads and corresponding detection rates vary greatly between different locations since as described in the chapter [Covid-19](./covid19.md) SARS-CoV-2 can infect many locations and virions are distributed with fluid such as air in the respiratory tract.
-Some locations are easy to sample such as saliva or the nose swabs but detection rates are low (depending on the method and the infection they vary between 40% and 70%).
+Some locations are easy to sample such as saliva or the nose swabs but detection rates are low (depending on the method and the infection they vary between 40% and 80%).
 Other methods are more cumbersome to sample such as nasopharyngeal aspirate, sputum or bronchoalveolar lavage fluid but offer higher sensitivities.
 Detection rates and viral load for diagnose locations:
-* The de facto standard method NPS analyzed by PCR has a detection rate of about  55% across infections.
+* The de facto standard method NPS analyzed by PCR has a detection rate of about  50 -80 % across infections.
-* Morning before eat saliva analyzed by PCR has a detection rate of about 60% - 70% so higher than NPS.
+* Morning before eat saliva analyzed by PCR has a higher detection rate than NPS in the first days of symptom onset (about 70% - 90%).
-* High detection rates are observed morning sputum and nasopharyngeal aspirate.
+* Morning sputum and nasopharyngeal aspirate have high viral load and good detection rates.
-* A high viral load in the sputum or in saliva but not in NPS is an indication for severe disease progression.
+* A high viral load in the sputum or in saliva is an indication for severe disease progression.
+The viral load in NPS samples isn't an indicator.

 ### Take Away
 * __Recommended Diagnosis__: Morning sputum, repeated morning saliva have a high viral load and good detection rates and moreover predict the disease severity.